thomasnield/oreilly_kotlin_for_data_science/1. From Data Science to Production with Kotlin/section_iv_flow_control_and_classes.md

 ## 4-3B: Putting Derived Properties in a class

-However, the above example could be done better.
+However, the above example could be improved by using a derived property instead.
 Functions are often used when you expect parameters could be provided.
 If we are simply calculating an attribute based on no parameters at all about the item, we can express a "derived property" like so:

 ```kotlin
 import java.time.LocalDate